 - Spitzer/IRAC: PI, 26 hours.
 The Newest Hot Jupiter Archetype Through the Eyes of NASA's Great Observatories, Part 2 of 2.

-- Spitzer/IRAC + HST/WFC3: Co-I, 134 hours + 30 orbits.
+- Spitzer/IRAC + HST/WFC3: Co-I & technical contact, 134 hours + 30 orbits.
 Exploring the Frontier of Exoplanet Atmosphere Dynamics with NASA's Great Observatories.

 - Spitzer/IRAC: PI, 26 hours.
 The Newest Hot Jupiter Archetype Through the Eyes of NASA's Great Observatories.

 - HST/WFC3: PI, 8 orbits.
 Confirming a Sub-Earth-Size Exoplanet in the Solar Neighborhood.